TrudeEH/web/content/posts/private-phone.md

     hidden: true # only hide on current single page
 ---

-## The current state of smartphones
+## The Current State of Smartphones

 Most people own a smartphone.
 They are extremely useful tools, but they are also a nightmare for security and privacy.
 This guide will attempt to help you improve your security and privacy while using a smartphone, without losing useful functionality.